About the Mitchell Scholarship

 - a sustained commitment to community and public service

-Visit the Mitchell Scholarship website here.
+For more information, visit the Mitchell Scholarship website here.

 Scholarship Details and Eligibility